-What is our story?
+What is the next chapter?
 Where have we come from?
 Where are we now?
 Where are we going?
 What stories are we creating?
 What stories could we be creating?
+What is the next chapter?

 The next chapters are about how we change the way we see and do things, how we improve our ability to communicate and create connections with one another, and how we make creative community enterprise around our individual, community, and common human interests possible.